wuyang1002431655/tango_with_django_19/manuscript/chapter3.md

 	]

 You will see that the `urlpatterns` is a Python list, which is expected by the Django framework.
 The added mapping looks for URL strings that match the patterns `^rango/`.
-When a match is made the remainder of the url string is then passed onto and handled by `rango.urls` through the use of the  `include()` function from within `django.conf.urls`.
+When a match is made the remainder of the URL string is then passed onto and handled by `rango.urls` through the use of the  `include()` function from within `django.conf.urls`.

 Think of this as a chain that processes the URL string - as illustrated in the [URL chain figure](#fig-url-chain).
-In this chain, the domain is stripped out and the remainder of the URL string (`rango/`) is passed on to `tango\_with\_django` project, where it finds a match and strips away `rango/`, leaving and empty string to be passed on to the application `rango`.
+In this chain, the domain is stripped out and the remainder of the URL string (`rango/`) is passed on to `tango_with_django` project, where it finds a match and strips away `rango/`, leaving an empty string to be passed on to the application `rango` for it to handle.

 Consequently, we need to create a new file called `urls.py` in the `rango` application directory, to handle the remaining URL string (and map the empty string to the `index` view):